This Thunderbird add-on searches address book(s) for pairs of matching contact entries.

 - with two different address books with n and m cards, comparing each card in the first one

-with each card of the second one, resulting in n*m card comparisons.
+with each card of the second one, resulting in n*m pairs to compare.

 Two cards are considered matching if any of the following conditions hold, where the details are explained below.